Phrase and beyond

 # get current locale loc = locale.getlocale()

-Calling the built-in localeconv() function will provide you with detailed information on the current locale.
+Calling the built-in localeconv() function will provide you with detailed information about the current locale.
 Run the following code to visualize it:

 for key, value in locale.localeconv().items(): print("%s: %s" % (key, value))